We read your mail on AI-proof jobs and how to fix crime labs

 For someone new coming on who does not really understand software, they might understand the tools used to generate new software, but if they can't figure out how to fix it, if it broke, that is much less valuable.

-And John says if the same engineers are also comfortable using the new large language models like Claude Code and Copilot, that could make their job even more valuable.
+And John says if these same engineers are also comfortable using the new large language models like Claude Code and Copilot, that could make their job even more valuable.

 As I've been using some of these models, I try to

-carefully think about everything I'm doing and try to very very carefully and prescriptively tell it exactly what kind of functionality I want, where I want, and how to go about organizing it.
+carefully think about everything I'm doing and try to very carefully and prescriptively tell it exactly what kind of functionality I want, where I want it, how to go about organizing it.

 Major difference is that I can repair it if something goes wrong, and I have.